Fan vs. Air Conditioner: Which Cooling Appliance Do You Need?

 An air conditioner is a cooling system that regulates the temperature of the room it is installed in.
 Compared to a ceiling fan, an air conditioner has a more complex mechanism and function.

 An air conditioner unit comes in many parts, mainly the evaporator, compressor, and condenser.
 The evaporator absorbs and recirculates warm air into a cooler one through a refrigerant system inside your home.
-The heat from the indoor part of the air conditioner will reach the compressor, raising the temperature of the refrigerant to reach the condenser located outdoors.
+The heat from the indoor part of the air conditioner will reach the compressor, raising the temperature of the refrigerant until it reaches the condenser located outdoors.
 The outdoor air will absorb the heat from the refrigerant, turning the gas into liquid form.
 The cooler refrigerant will enter the indoor unit as cooler air, and the process will repeat itself.

 Ceiling Fans Provide Comfort to Any Space